GHOST-7331/GHOSINT/README.md

 # OSINT Template

-Welcome to the `osintTemplate` repository, a comprehensive framework designed to streamline Open Source Intelligence (OSINT) operations.
+Welcome to the `GHOSINT` repository, a comprehensive framework designed to streamline Open Source Intelligence (OSINT) operations.
 This repository houses a meticulously crafted template that guides users through the process of gathering, analyzing, and reporting information collected from publicly available sources.

 ## Introduction